-In parts (i) and (ii) of \Cref{Theorem:Main}, the truncation quantile levels are of the form $\underline{\gamma}^{z,r}_{d,d'}=\frac{\underline{p}^r_{d,d'}}{\mathbb P(D=d|Z=z)}$ and these can generally be estimated at faster rate than the second step (truncated conditional expectation).\footnote{This can be shown when a closed form expression for $\underline{p}^r_{d,d'}$ has been derived, as we do in our examples below, but also holds true if $\underline{p}^r_{d,d'}$ is estimated via linear programming over the estimate of the set $\Theta_I\left(\mathcal R_T\right)$ obtained by plugging in sample analogue estimators for the propensity scores.} Moreover, each bound involves either only one truncated conditional expectation, or truncated conditional expectations that can be independently estimated.
-Therefore, inference on the parameters considered in \Cref{Theorem:Main}(i)-(ii) can be performed by plugging in the estimators of \cite{lee_training_2009}, \cite{semenova_generalized_2020}, or \cite{olma_nonparametric_2021} for the truncated conditional expectation(s), and adapting the inference approaches discussed there (subject to the regularity conditions outlined there).
-These approaches allow for conditioning on, and aggregating over, the covariates $X$, which can lead to much tighter bounds than the unconditional case, as noted by \cite{lee_training_2009}.
-The approach proposed in \cite{lee_training_2009} applies when $X$ is finitely-supported, whereas the approaches developed by \cite{semenova_generalized_2020} and \cite{olma_nonparametric_2021} allows $X$ to be continuous.
+In parts (i) and (ii) of \Cref{Theorem:Main}, the truncation quantile levels are of the form $\underline{\gamma}^{z,r}_{d,d'}=\frac{\underline{p}^r_{d,d'}}{\mathbb P(D=d|Z=z)}$ and these can often be estimated at a faster rate than the second step (truncated conditional expectation).
+Moreover, each bound involves either only one truncated conditional expectation, or truncated conditional expectations that can be independently estimated.
+Therefore, in such cases, inference on the parameters considered in \Cref{Theorem:Main}(i)-(ii) can be performed by plugging in the estimators of \cite{lee_training_2009}, \cite{semenova_generalized_2020}, or \cite{olma_nonparametric_2021} for the truncated conditional expectation(s) and adapting the inference approaches discussed there (subject to the regularity conditions outlined there).\footnote{However, $\underline{\gamma}^{z,r}_{d,d'}$ can often be only directionally differentiable with respect to the propensity score vector, as is evident in the closed form expressions for the 2 firms type case provided in \Cref{sec:num}.
+In such cases, inference procedures that depend on the bootstrap will need to be adapted to remain valid (see \cite{fangInferenceDirectionallyDifferentiable2019} for details).} These approaches allow for conditioning on, and aggregating over the covariates $X$, which can lead to much tighter bounds than the unconditional case, as noted by \cite{lee_training_2009}.
+The approach proposed in \cite{lee_training_2009} applies when $X$ is finitely supported, whereas the approaches developed by \cite{semenova_generalized_2020} and \cite{olma_nonparametric_2021} allow $X$ to be continuous.

-Inference on the ``aggregate'' parameters considered in part (iii) of \Cref{Theorem:Main} is more complicated since the truncation quantile level to be estimated depends on the solution to a higher dimensional optimization problem involving the outcome distributions.
+Inference on the ``aggregate'' parameters considered in part (iii) of \Cref{Theorem:Main} is more complicated since the truncation quantile level to be estimated depends on the solution to a higher-dimensional optimization problem involving the outcome distributions.
 We defer the development of estimation and inference methods for this case to future work.